 Our summer service hours are 8 am contemplative service without any music and 10 am with a mix of contemporary and traditional hymns, starting in June on Fathers Day and running through Labor Day in September.

 Both the 9:15 and 11:00 service offer a well-supervised nursery for infants and toddlers 2 and under and great kid-friendly program for children Pre-K through 12th grade.
-During summer hours we offer our children's programs for Pre-K through 5th grade, starting on June 30th and running through August 25th.
+During summer hours we offer our children's programs for Pre-K through 5th grade.

 Upon your arrival you will find a welcoming environment with a friendly greeter who will be happy to answer any questions you may have.